onkelbeh/HomeAssistantRepository/README.md

 * I prefer an own profile based on "amd64/17.0/no-multilib", with python-3.6.5 set as default target, also 2.7 is installed on my test server, will try 3.7 as soon it is marked as stable in portage.

 ### Licenses

-All work on these components is released under the Licenses they came from, which could be (as my grep told me), you can find the appropriate License in the ebuild files and in the sources:
+The Repository itself is released under MIT License, all work on the depending components under the Licenses they came from, which could be (as my grep told me):

  - "Apache-2.0"
  - "( Apache-2.0 BSD )"
  - "Apache License 2.0"